Vikings can’t hold up against Tigers - Austin Daily Herald

 Vikings can’t hold up against Tigers

-HAYFIELD — The Hayfield volleyball team wasn’t able to dig its way out of some early holes as it lost to Medford by scores of 25-23, 25-19, 25-17 in Hayfield Thursday.
+HAYFIELD — The Hayfield volleyball team wasn’t able to dig its way out of some early holes in a loss to Medford Thursday night by scores of 25-23, 25-19, 25-17.

 Medford (4-2 overall) never had any big leads, but the Tigers were able to stay in control for much of the match.